boki1/telamon/README.md

 The algorithm is a transformation mechanism which is able to execute a given lock-free algorithm as if it was wait-free, based on a few properties of the lock-free algorithm implementation.
 The most important of them is to split the stages involved in executing a complete operation of the data structure in such a way that the majority of the operation can be parallelized.

+**Problems**

+Currently the implementation is making a couple the assumption that `uint_least_64` is large enough in order to prevent ABA.
+Other than that, it also does not take into account that the memory allocater is not wait-free.